Mobile usage plays a huge part in our lives. Checking smartphones at least several times a day has become a routine for most of us.

 Of course, there are bigger ones, like gaming apps.
 But they are generally an exception, not the rule.

 Unlike native apps, progressive web apps don’t take much space on a user’s device.
-As it’s still the web, it doesn’t require downloading an APK file of 40 MB or so.
+As it’s still the web, a PWA doesn’t require downloading an APK file of 40 MB or so (it should be mentioned that the installed game will take even more storage space than its APK file).

-Another important issue about mobile native apps is a battery consumption.
-People with their everyday smartphone activity, chatting via messengers and browsing Facebook have to watch for their batteries, especially when they don’t have chargers at hand.
+Another important issue about mobile native apps is battery consumption.
+People are actively using their smartphones in everyday life.
+For example, for chatting via different messengers or browsing the Internet.
+It means that customers have to watch for the batteries, especially when they don’t have chargers at hand.

 7. Access to device features

-Access to mobile device features is another excellent marketing tool.
+Access to mobile device features is an excellent marketing tool.

-The interaction between business and customers becomes closer and more effective when your app has an access to device features.
-Your business’ app can reach out to a selected target audience, and pick out time, location and other specific features.
-In this way, you communicate with them to inspire a greater interest.
+The interaction between business and customers is effective when an app has access to device features.
+Your business app can reach out to a selected target audience, pick out a time, location, and other specific features, and send relevant messages.
+In this way, you communicate with users to inspire a greater interest.

-An average native mobile app usually get access to the following device features:
+An average native mobile app usually gets access to the following device features:

 - a user’s contact list,

-Unlike native apps, a progressive web app has a restricted access to a device hardware functionality.
+Unlike native apps, a progressive web app has restricted access to device hardware functionality.

 For Android devices, PWA doesn’t have support for the features which are not maintained by HTML5.

-For IOS users, the situation looks similar.
-Additionally, PWA doesn’t yet work with such Apple’s primary features as Face and Touch ID, Siri, ARKit, In-App payments and others.
+For iOS users, the situation looks similar.
+Additionally, PWA doesn’t yet work with such iOS primary features as Face and Touch ID, Siri, ARKit, in-app payments, and others.

 Camera and microphone